top of page

 The Disruption Score helps investors spot that process in real time.

-It’s about identifying which disruptive stocks are turning innovation into real economic power.
+It’s about finding disruptive stocks turning innovation into real economic power.

 Quality disruptors tend to outperform the broader stock market.
 If you look at the best-performing stocks of the last decade, most have profited from disruption.